 When Martha founded the company in 2014, she started by exploring warm and breezy regions that allow for natural farming.
 She was thrilled to find a handful of dedicated farmers, primarily growing Mediterranean grapes in the Ukiah area of Mendocino County, Contra Costa County and Suisun Valley.
 She has been making wine from their fruit and laughing with them ever since.
 Martha also found two traditionally planted, head trained, dry farmed vineyards that she now leases, allowing us to farm 25% of our production.

 Wine is an agricultural product.
 Just as with food, highly processed wines contain additives to mask flavor deficiencies in the base ingredient: grapes.
 And poorly farmed grapes (read: cheap farming that’s bad for our soils) will always need this flavor boost.
-Why apply harmful pesticides and herbicides when we know this kills soil microbiology, the very thing that assists in plant nutrition and grape flavor?
+Why apply harmful pesticides and herbicides when we know this kills essential microbes in the soil, the very things that assists in plant nutrition and grape flavor?
 In the vineyard we farm for healthy soils and vine longevity rather than high yields.
 We allow predatory insects the ability to outcompete pests rather than spraying insecticides, and do proper handwork to ensure healthy grapes come into the cellar ready to make flavorful, honest wines.

 PATIENCE IN THE CELLAR MEANS A MINIMALIST WINEMAKING APPROACH